sebmartinezpedemonte/InternshipEndava/README.md

-# Exercises from the Endava Internship including Java Fundamentals and Design Patterns.
 # Java Fundamentals - Internship Exercises

 This document provides an overview of the key Java fundamentals I applied during my internship exercises.